albertovpd/automated_ML_regression/README.md

   <summary>Click to expand</summary>

 - Cloud Function with ML regression:

-The code is redundant.
-It requires refactoring, a lot.
+    - The code is redundant.
+It requires refactoring.

 - The ML part:

-I would like to work with a set of fast models and implement them in the Cloud Function, so maybe every week a different model wins.
-Also, split my data into train/validation/test instead of k-folds for validation.
+    - I would like to work with a set of fast models and implement them in the Cloud Function, so maybe every week a different model wins, and display the weekly winner in the dashboard with the rest of metrics.

-Instead of performing a multiple linear regression, I want to perform a script in which running a linear regression, multiple times with different targets (it's going to be the same, but it's going to be coded by myself.
-I know how to do it already and it will be easy and elegant).
+    - Associated uncertainties must be improved.
+    - Perform a multiple linear regression to infer more metrics.

 </details>